 Vehicle exhibition of new technologies

-During the ACEM conference several European and international brands dispayed some of their latest models and prototypes.
+During the ACEM conference several European and international brands showed some of their latest models and prototypes.

 The members of the RESOLVE consortium (see NOTE FOR EDITORS) presented two electric prototypes of tilting four-wheelers belonging to the L2e and the L6e category.
-The project was funded by the EU with 6.8 million Euros from the European Horizon 2020 programme.
+The project was funded by the EU with 6.8 M euros from the European Horizon 2020 programme.
 The consortium is composed of 14 companies that are led by Italian manufacturer Piaggio.
-Austrian motorcycle manufacturer KTM also participates in this project.
+Austrian motorcycle manufacturer KTM also participates in the project.

 The members of the Connected Motorcycle Consortium (CMC), the R&D platform to foster cooperation in research and development in the field of cooperative intelligent transport systems (C-ITS) exhibited some of their latest vehicles.
 The CMC, which is open to a wide range of organisations including motorcycle OEM, automotive companies, automotive part suppliers and research institutions, aims promote timely and comprehensive use of C-ITS systems offering the potential to improve safety for motorcyclists.

 - Conference documents (.ZIP 38.6MB)